-At a first glance Stonehenge is far less impressive than many other archaeological wonders of the world.
+At a first glance this megalith is far less impressive than many other archaeological wonders of the world.
 Nevertheless it is very distinct, unique landmark without comparable matches worldwide.
 There are many megalithic monuments around the world called "Stonehenges" (such as "Amazon Stonehenge" in Brazil) – but at a closer look it turns out that these monuments have quite different qualities.

 Why Stonehenge is unique?

 - The history of this monument started approximately 6 500 years (some findings testify that even 10 000) ago, when people established first known cult sites nearby.
 It seems, cult related activities have continued here for most of the time.
 Such a long history of worship sites is not common.

 - The present stone structure has been erected some 4 500 years ago.
 Thus it belongs to the oldest existant cult structures in the world – but there are known also older ones.

 - Stone settings here have astronomical orientation.
 Monument has concentric planning with unprecedented sophistication.

 - The stones of Stonehenge were hewn with a precision which is uncommon for its time – between 2600 – 2400 BC.
 The structure itself is unusual – consisting of tall standing stones with lintels on top, forming a large ring.
 Unusual feature is mortise and tenon joints.
 Such joints are common for wooden structures but rare for stone structures.

 - Stone constructions are large – the tallest trilithon was 7.3 m above the ground level and stones were up to 50 tons heavy.